Read this in other languages:

 $ ssh node1

 For Red Hat Enterprise Linux 8 the timesync system role used chronyd.
-Check if it is installed, enabled and running with systemctl status
+Check if it is installed, enabled and running with systemctl status command:

 $ sudo systemctl status chronyd.service